 Gameware Navigation provides a complete path following module that supports reactive avoidance and moving obstacles.
 The result is natural and intuitive avoidance in complex situations with dense crowds or moving obstacles.
 This module is user-modifiable and can be adapted to the constraints of animation systems.

-Gameware Navigation remote visual debugging tools enable developers to monitor, record, capture, and playback game AI behavior.
+Creating compelling game AI is a process that relies on iteration and experimentation.
+Finding and eliminating bugs and other unexpected behaviors is critical.
+Gameware Navigation remote visual debugging tools enable developers to monitor, record, capture, and playback AI behavior in their level as soon as it is implemented.
 This system is extensible so that AI programmers can visualize their own AI data in the remote tool, resulting in shorter iterations when integrating, configuring, and customizing Gameware Navigation.

 Highly Optimized Runtime Performance

 Gameware Navigation provides strong support for multithreading and time-slicing.
-Leveraging multiple cores and limiting CPU usage results in more efficient runtime performance and reduces performance spikes.
+Leveraging multiple cores and limiting CPU usage results in more efficient runtime performance and helps reduce performance spikes.

 Fully Transparent and User-Extensible